zabereznikova/docs.de-de/docs/framework/windows-workflow-foundation/how-to-create-and-run-a-long-running-workflow.md

     WorkflowApplication wfApp = new WorkflowApplication(wf, inputs, identity);
     ```

-4. Als Nächstes fügen Sie den folgenden Code hinzu, durch den der Workflowliste der Workflow hinzugefügt und die Versionsinformationen des Workflows für das Formular angezeigt werden.
+4.  <span data-ttu-id="10a32-299">Als Nächstes fügen Sie den folgenden Code hinzu, durch den der Workflowliste der Workflow hinzugefügt und die Versionsinformationen des Workflows für das Formular angezeigt werden.</span><span class="sxs-lookup"><span data-stu-id="10a32-299">Next, add the following code which adds the workflow to the workflow list and displays the workflow's version information on the form.</span></span>

     ```vb
     'Add the workflow to the list and display the version information.